Qritel/draw-concept-tool/README.md

 # 🖌️ ConceptCanvas

-[ConceptCanvas](https://qritel.github.io/draw-concept-tool/) is a simple and intuitive web application designed to help you quickly sketch, edit, and explore visual concepts right in your browser.
+The [ConceptCanvas](https://qritel.github.io/draw-concept-tool/) is a simple and intuitive web application designed to help you quickly sketch, edit, and explore visual concepts right in your browser.
 Built using **p5.js** and **Quicksettings**, this tool offers a seamless way to turn your ideas into clear, visual representations.

 ##
 ## ✨ What You Can Do